nuvla/documentation/docs/nuvlabox/nuvlabox-engine/v2/installation/install-with-usb-stick.md

    ![nuvlabox-install-usb](/assets/img/nuvlabox-add-usb.png)

    With this method, a new API key credential is generated for you, and embedded into your USB stick.
-You can choose for how long this credentials should be valid.
+You can choose for how long this credential should be valid for.
 By default, this value is set for 30 days.
 After that, the credential expires and the corresponding USB stick becomes invalid.

 3. click `create` and wait.
 A new API key credential will be created and you'll be given a "trigger" file to download